Documentation / Short Interest

 Initial Stop Placement

-Use the Volatility Box stop level OR the most recent swing low, whichever is closer to your entry price and provides better risk-reward.
+Use the Volatility Box stop level or the most recent swing low, whichever is closer to your entry and provides better risk-reward.
 The goal is protecting capital while giving the trade reasonable room to work, which is challenging in volatile squeeze situations.
-Proper stop placement balances the need for protection against getting stopped out prematurely on normal volatility.
+Good stop placement balances protection against getting stopped out prematurely on normal volatility.

 Stop Options